Syllabus

 - Visit the Princeton Geniza Project and explore the project by searching the Project’s Digital Document Library and JTS Image Collection.

 - In class, browse the EditionCrafter site Old Books, New Science to which you’ll be contributing transcriptions for an XML-encoded digital edition.
-Choose which page from the manuscript you want to transcribe (folio 6r or later), and be sure you’re not working on the same page as a classmate.
-Begin to work through your transcription with a partner.
+Begin working on the page of the manuscript you’re been assigned to transcribe (folio 6r or later), following the directions outlined in your Digital Tools Assignment #3.
+Partner with a classmate so the two of you can check each other’s transcriptions.
+Two sets of eyes is better than one!

 - Digital Tools 2 Assignment due on GitHub on Friday, February 20, by 11:59 pm